- Step 1: Understanding Executive Condominiums

 Step 1: Understanding Executive Condominiums

-Executive Condominiums (ECs) is a hybrid housing type in Singapore, blending public and private housing elements.
-They are built and sold by private developers but are subjected to certain ownership regulations and sales restrictions imposed by the Housing Development Board (HDB) for the first ten years.
-After this period, ECs will become fully privatised, just like private condos.
+Executive condominiums (ECs) are a unique housing type in Singapore that blends public and private housing elements.
+They are developed and sold by private developers but are initially subject to Housing Development Board (HDB) regulations for the first ten years.
+After this period, ECs will become fully privatised, similar to private condominiums.

-Executive condos can be excellent investment properties as the government allocates land for ECs at a discount through its Government Land Sales (GLS) programme.
-This makes the overall development cost of ECs lower than private condos.
-Moreover, eligible buyers can receive up to $16,000 housing grant, depending on their gross monthly household income.
+This hybrid nature makes them an attractive housing option for many eligible Singaporeans because the government allocates EC land at a discount through its Government Land Sales (GLS) programme, making them more affordable than new private condos.
+Moreover, applicants can receive up to $16,000 in housing grants, depending on their gross monthly household income.

-In addition, ownership restrictions are less stringent than HDB BTO flats launched from October 2024 which will be sold under new classifications.
+Ownership restrictions for ECs are also less stringent than HDB BTO flats sold under the new Standard, Plus, and Prime classifications.

 Step 2: Eligibility Checks to Buy an Executive Condo

 - Age: Applicants must be at least 21 years old.
-For those applying under the Joint Singles Scheme, applicants must be at least 35 years old.
+Those applying under the Joint Singles Scheme must be at least 35 year-old.

-- Family Nucleus: You must form a family nucleus under one of the eligibility schemes: Public Scheme, Fiancé/Fiancée Scheme, Orphans Scheme, or Joint Singles Scheme.
+- Family Nucleus: Applicants must form a family nucleus under schemes such as the Public Scheme, Fiancé/Fiancée Scheme, Orphans Scheme, or Joint Singles Scheme.

-- Income Ceiling: Your gross monthly household income must not exceed $16,000.
+- Income Ceiling: The gross monthly household income must not exceed $16,000.

-- Property Ownership: You should not own any private property locally or overseas, and you must not have disposed of any within the last 30 months.
-Additionally, you have not bought an HDB resale flat with CPF Housing Grant or a new HDB/ DBSS flat or EC more than once.
+- Property Ownership: You must not own any private property locally or overseas, or have disposed of any within the last 30 months.
+Additionally, you must not have bought an HDB resale flat with CPF Housing Grant or a new HDB/ DBSS flat or EC more than once.

 Step 3: Evaluate Finances and Set Aside Funds for Down Payment

-Assessing Financial Health: Evaluate your financial status, ensuring you have sufficient savings for the down payment, which is 20% of the purchase price (5% in cash and 15% in cash/CPF).
-However, due to the Loan-to-value (LTV) limit where banks can only loan up to 75% of the property value, you must cafefully assess your affodability.
+Assessing Financial Health: Ensure you have sufficient savings for the down payment, which is 20% of the purchase price (5% in cash and 15% in cash/CPF).
+In addition, due to the loan-to-value (LTV) limit where financial institutions can only loan up to 75% of the property value, you must be able to cover any funding gaps.

-EC Housing Grant: Assess how much housing grant you are eligible for.
-The maximum amount you can receive is $30,000 if your gross monthly household income is $10,000 or lower.
-The higher your monthly household income, the less you will get, as indicated in the table below:
+EC Housing Grant: Check your eligibility for housing grants, which can be up to $30,000 if your gross monthly household income is $10,000 or lower.
+The amount decreases as income increases, as indicated in the table below:

 Average Monthly Gross Income of Applicants/Occupants | FAMILY GRANT | Half Housing Grant First-Timer (FT) SC & Second-Timer (ST) Who Has Previously Taken 1 Housing Subsidy | |